imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-STIGS-Baseline-Windows11-TrustedLaunchImage.md

 - WK1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
-- Azure UserObject ID.
-Object ID for the Azure Using running the deployment